ArchipelagoMW/Archipelago/README.md

 ```

 If set, Ganon's Tower is included in the dungeon shuffle pool and the Pyramid Hole/Exit pair is included in the Holes shuffle pool.
 Ganon can not be defeated until the primary goal is fulfilled.
+This setting removes any bias against Ganon's Tower that some algorithms may have.

 Note: This option is under development and may sometimes lead to dungeon and crystal distributions that cannot be solved.
 If this is the case, the generation will fail.
 Simply retry with a different seed number if you run into this issue.